How To Remove Tartar From Dentures

 Step 3.
 Brushing Your Dentures

 Proper denture brushing habits will reduce the amount of tartar that builds up on your dentures.
 You should brush them at least twice a day after meals and before bed, whichever time works best for you.
-Soaking them overnight in a cleaning solution is helpful.
+Soaking them overnight in a non-abrasive denture cleaning solution is helpful.

 When brushing to remove tartar, follow the steps that you normally follow in your denture cleaning routine.
 Use a denture brush and cleaning paste to carefully scrub the dentures.
 However, focus on getting the brush and paste right into crevices and cracks as small food particles can hide in them.
 Be careful not to scrub too hard as you could scratch your dentures.
 Since you have pre-soaked your dentures, tartar should be softened and come off more easily.